RC-Indrakumar/reserve-it/README.md

 ## Features that are yet to be developed

 - Login and Registration are just for UI Purposes.
 We can directly proceed without entering values.
-- Data are being stored locally.
+- Booking Data are being stored locally.

 ## License 😜